Papailles/SON-TeensySurround/README.md

 # TeensySurround

-This project was made in the "SON" course offered at INSA Lyon to third year telecommunication students (3TC).
-The aim of this course is to help students get started to work on a project around embedded real-time audio signal processing.
+This project was made in the "SON" course offered at INSA Lyon to third year telecommunication students (3TC). he aim of this course is to help students get started with projects involving embedded real-time audio signal processing.

 ## 1. Introduction

 The Head-Related Transfer Function (HRTF) describes how sound is modified by the shape of the head, ears, and torso as it travels from a sound source to our ears.
-This function allows us to model these acoustic filters in order to virtually recreate the spatial perception of sound, meaning the precise localization of its origin.
+This function allows us to model these acoustic filters in order to virtually recreate the spatial perception of sound, enabling precise localization of its source.

 The Head-Related Impulse Response (HRIR) is essentially the time-domain counterpart of the HRTF.
 Indeed, HRIR represents the impulse response of an acoustic system (the head, ears, and torso) when an impulsive sound passes through it.